microsoft/FluidFramework/packages/dds/merge-tree/docs/Attribution.md

     deltaManager.on("op", (message: ISequencedDocumentMessage) => {
       const attributionInfo = {
          /* note: for object interning to work, this needs to be a referentially equal user object.
-If that isn't provided by the fluid framework, we probably would want a layer of caching here.
+If that isn't provided by the
+            Fluid Framework, we probably would want a layer of caching here.
 For interning of overall attribution info objects, we may want a similar cache. */
         user: audience.get(message.clientId).user,
         timestamp: bin(message.timestamp)